helmfile/helmfile/docs/proposals/otel-tracing.md

    churn; cancellation semantics identical.
 3. Kubedog and hook bridging uses `context.WithoutCancel`, which drops cancellation and keeps values — the swapped-out parents (`Background`/`TODO`) never propagated cancellation either, so SIGINT/timeout behavior is unchanged.
+(Superseded for kubedog by #2791, which re-roots tracking under the app cancel context; hooks stay bridged.)
 4. Telemetry setup or export failures never fail or slow the run (warning log only, export off the critical path).
 5. All pre-existing behavior, including the known cancellation gaps of §4.3 and the exact